 Make sure to ask the broker concerning all of the above points before you deposit real money with them.

 As a note of caution, don’t allow your Forex broker to trade for you or to give you trade calls.
 This type of actions can open up all sorts of conflict of interest problems.

 Use proper Leverage

-This means that traders with very small capital amounts can trade and participate in the Forex market.
-For example, with a leverage of 500:1 a trader can trade quite large volumes with as little as $200.
+This means traders can trade with very little capital.
+With a leverage of 500:1 a trader can trade quite large volumes with as little as $200.

 However, leverage is a very dangerous thing in the wrong hands.

 We do not encourage traders using leverage in their trading in the beginning.
-We advise that beginner traders learn to trade without leverage until they are consistently profitable.
+Beginners should trade without leverage until they are consistently profitable.